aphrodite-engine/aphrodite-engine/README.md

 - Support for modern samplers such as DRY, XTC, Mirostat, and more
 - Disaggregated inference
 - Speculative decoding
-- Support for multiple hardware vendors
+- Multimodal support
+- Multi-LoRA support

 ## Quickstart